sporadic-labs/tile-extruder/README.md

 ## Changelog

+* 2.1.1
+  * Update all deps to latest.
 * 2.1.0
   * Update all deps to latest.
   * If output path is not specified in CLI arguments, defaults to the original filename + "_extruded".
 Thanks [@Naxos84](https://github.com/Naxos84)!